lamh85/Tutorials/membership/TechnicalDesign.md

 # Membership - Technical Design

+## Super basic overview

+Membership is a contract where two parties trade goods:
+* The USER gives money
+* The APP allows access

 ## UML

 *NOTE* - Focus on the messages and tasks rather than determining the actors, objects, classes, etc.